 Google Alerts are a free tool from Google enabling you to monitor topics important to you without needing to run daily searches yourself.

-Know what’s happening with your industry, current and target employers, job opportunities, tools, technology, colleagues, influencers, and your own online reputation.
+Use Google Alerts to keep up with what’s happening with your industry, employers, job opportunities, tools, technology, colleagues, influencers, and your own online reputation.

 Google Alerts can track News for you as well as many other kinds of web content, depending on how you structure the queries (more on that below).

 How to Set Up Google Alerts for Jobs and Industry News